 LTC Risk Identification Guide

 This guide outlines major clinical risks commonly implicated in long-term care litigation and the baseline interventions expected to mitigate them.
-Use it to identify breach indicators, evaluate facility compliance, and strengthen case theory by linking risk recognition → intervention selection → monitoring → documentation.
+It is designed to help attorneys and clinical reviewers identify breach indicators, evaluate facility compliance, and strengthen case theory by linking risk recognition → intervention selection → monitoring → documentation.

-Practical use cases: early intake screening, breach triage, deposition planning, and timeline reconstruction (especially the first 72 hours and post-change-in-condition windows).
+Practical use cases include early intake screening, breach triage, deposition planning, and timeline reconstruction — especially within the first 72 hours of admission and during post-change-in-condition windows.

 Fall Risk